Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Quantum relational constructions

-In this section, we show that reductions between entangled CSPs can be obtained via a quantised notion of pp-definitions that we call \textit{q-definitions}.
-In order to prove that q-definitions exist, we make use of the notion of \textit{commutativity gadgets} as defined in~\cite{Ji}.
+In this section, we introduce quantised notions of pp-definitions and pp-constructions that we call \textit{q-definitions} and \textit{q-constructions}, respectively, and we link them to the quantum polymorphisms.
+Moreover, we show how these quantum constructions can be systematically built by enriching their classical counterparts with the \textit{commutativity gadgets} introduced in~\cite{Ji}.
 Then, we prove that the existence of commutativity gadgets is entirely determined by a closure property of the quantum polymorphisms of the given language.
-We begin by defining q-definitions.